ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 } KIWI_MSV1_0_LIST_63, *PKIWI_MSV1_0_LIST_63;
 ```

 That's an intimidating struct!
 Don't worry, we won't need all of it.
-This struct represents a single cached credential.
+This struct represents a single cached credential in the linked list.
 We want all of the credentials, so the first order of business is to enumerate the address of every other element in the list.
 The *Flink* variable, a pointer to the next element in the list, is the very first member, so this is an easy job:

 ```javascript
 function getLogonSessions(ptr, max) {